matthewcarlin/google_analytics_phonegap_2.5/README.md

 cordova.exec(null, null, "GoogleAnalyticsPlugin", "trackerWithTrackingId",["UA-0000000-00"]);

-and track views using the following code (replacing /loadready with your page or event you want to track)
+and track views using the following code (replacing /loadready with your page or view you want to track)
 	cordova.exec(null, null, "GoogleAnalyticsPlugin", "trackView",["/loadready"]);

 	You may be able to track events with the following (not 1oo% sure this works at the moment)